 Renzulli (1978) Renzulli developed a definition of giftedness based on the interaction between three basic clusters of human traits:

-A concern that these traits under-identified gifted and talented learners was addressed by his later model, the School wide Enrichment Model.
+A concern that these traits under-identified gifted learners was addressed by his later model, the School wide Enrichment Model.
 This model was more acceptable because it was inclusive, affecting many learners in a kura/school/ECE setting/Kāhui Ako, while being highly effective with gifted learners .

 Renzulli, Sand and Reis (1986) created The Enrichment Triad Model specifically for the education of gifted learners so that teachers could provide programs that are qualitatively different.